ashraful9194/Data-structures-and-algo/README.md

 ## 📖 About This Cookbook

-This repository serves as my personal codebook, where I collect, refine, and document solutions, templates, and implementations for various algorithmic problems.
+This repository serves as my personal cookbook, where I collect, refine, and document solutions, templates, and implementations for various algorithmic problems.
 The codes within are inspired by challenges from platforms like **Codeforces, LeetCode, AtCoder**, and others that I encountered during my competitive programming journey.

 The main goal is to build a reliable, well-organized, and reusable set of tools that can be quickly adapted for programming contests and technical interviews.